 I created special questions for the branch managers so that I could understand from their perspective what they thought were their primary responsibilities.

-I used this new approach at the second, third and fourth meetings and I discovered afterwards that while most of the answers to the same questions were similar, sometimes they were significantly different.
+I used this new approach at the second, third, and fourth meetings and I discovered afterward that while most of the answers to the same questions were similar, sometimes they were significantly different.

 Gathering information this way enabled me to assess not only what the consultants thought, but also how they were trained.